-- (b) the level of credit risk of the securities or of the issuer based upon an internal assessment by the central counterparty, which assessment must employ a defined and objective methodology that must not fully rely on external opinions; - (c) the liquidity and the price volatility of the securities. - (5) When determining the concentration limit for a central counterparty's exposure to an individual issuer, a central counterparty must aggregate and treat as a single risk its exposure to all securities issued by the issuer or by a group entity, explicitly guaranteed by the issuer or by a group entity, and to securities issued by undertakings whose exclusive purpose is to own means of production that are essential for the issuer's business. - (6) A central counterparty must- - (a) monitor the adequacy of its concentration limit policies and procedures on a regular basis; - (b) review its concentration limit policy and procedure at least annually and whenever a material change occurs that affects the risk exposure of the central counterparty; - (c) inform the Authority and the clearing members of the applicable concentration limits and of any amendment to these limits. - (d) if it materially breaches a concentration limit set out in its policies and procedures, inform the Authority immediately and rectify the breach as soon as possible.
+- (a) securities issued by issuers of the same type in terms of economic sector, activity, geographic region; - (b) the level of credit risk of the securities or of the issuer based upon an internal assessment by the central counterparty, which assessment must employ a defined and objective methodology that must not fully rely on external opinions; - (c) the liquidity and the price volatility of the securities.

+(5) When determining the concentration limit for a central counterparty's exposure to an individual issuer, a central counterparty must aggregate and treat as a single risk its exposure to all securities issued by the issuer or by a group entity, explicitly guaranteed by the issuer or by a group entity, and to securities issued by undertakings whose exclusive purpose is to own means of production that are essential for the issuer's business.

+- (a) monitor the adequacy of its concentration limit policies and procedures on a regular basis; - (b) review its concentration limit policy and procedure at least annually and whenever a material change occurs that affects the risk exposure of the central counterparty; - (c) inform the registrar and the clearing members of the applicable concentration limits and of any amendment to these limits. - (d) if it materially breaches a concentration limit set out in its policies and procedures, inform the registrar immediately and rectify the breach as soon as possible.

-38.3 Re-use of collateral collected as initial margin
+42.3 Re-use of collateral collected as initial margin

-- (a) may, for collateral other than cash, only once re-use the collateral collected as initial margin with the consent of the client; and - (b) must have rules regarding the use of collateral, which rules must clearly specify when the central counterparty may re-use the collateral, segregation of the collateral and the process of returning the collateral.
+- (a) may only re-use the collateral collected as initial margin- - (i) with the consent of the client; - (ii) once; - (b) must have rules regarding the use of collateral, which rules must clearly specify when the central counterparty may re-use the collateral, segregation of the collateral and the process of returning the collateral.

-38.4 Valuing collateral
+42.4 Valuing collateral

-- (1) A central counterparty must establish and implement policies and procedures to- - (a) mark-to-market its collateral on a near to real time basis; and - (b) monitor on a near to real time basis the credit quality, market liquidity and price volatility of each asset accepted as collateral. - (2) A central counterparty must review the adequacy of its valuation policies and procedures- - (a) on a regular basis, and at least annually; or
+- (1) A central counterparty must establish and implement policies and procedures to- - (a) mark-to-market its collateral on a near to real time basis; and - (b) monitor on a near to real time basis the credit quality, market liquidity and price volatility of each asset accepted as collateral.

+(2) A central counterparty must review the adequacy of its valuation policies and procedures-

-(b) whenever a material change occurs that affects the central counterparty's risk exposure.
+- (a) on a regular basis, and at least annually; or - (b) whenever a material change occurs that affects the central counterparty's risk exposure.